zenstackhq/zenstack-docs/blog/find-user/index.md

 ZenStack could also generate the tRPC route, which is based on the awesome work of [Omar Dulaimi](https://github.com/omar-dulaimi/prisma-trpc-generator).
 We showed our gratitude by buying some coffee for him. he gave us a star later.
 One of his followers noticed it and decided to check out ZenStack.
 The first thing he said in our Discord was:

-> Zenstack seems like a dream come true
+> ZenStack seems like a dream come true

 After talking with him, we found out that he is the perfect match for our ideal user portrait.
 And he reported 3 bugs we might never be able to find by ourselves just on the first day.
 Isn't it incredible how a small action can create such a positive impact, much like the butterfly effect?😄